Krokettenmotie

 The Krokettenmotie (English: "croquettes motion") is a motion proposed in the municipal council of Amstelveen on 25 November 1993 by future Prime Minister of the Netherlands Jan Peter Balkenende, who had served as a municipal councillor of Amstelveen for the Christian Democratic Appeal (CDA) since 1982.
 The motion called for the right of members of the municipal council to a croquette if a council meeting lasts until after 23:00.
 It was meant as a joke, but because the other parties agreed, the motion was adopted and is still in force.

 Balkenende started as a municipal councillor after he finished his studies.
 The Nederlandse Omroep Stichting (NOS) noted that he had "student-like humour".
 In 2019, the Labour Party (PvdA) in Amstelveen amended the motion by adding a vegan alternative.

 Similar proposals

 In 2002, a similar motion came into force in Zwolle.
 It was decided that if a council meeting lasts until after 22:00, a croquette or similar snack should be served to the councillors.
 Vegetarian snacks were also mentioned in this new motion.

 There was a disagreement about this in the municipal council of Tynaarlo, Drenthe.

-Ermelo and Almere's respectieve municipal councils have also discussed similar motions.
+Ermelo and Almere's respective municipal councils have also discussed similar motions.